ismotee/react-translator3/README.md

 ```

 You can use functions in translation object as long as functions return a string.
 Note that in this case it is wise to give `<Translator>` a default language.
-Otherwise you will see only "today" as a plain string rendered.
+Otherwise you will see only "today" rendered as a plain string.

 ```
 import React from "react";